-www.docs.sasg.ed.ac.uk/AcademicServices/Policies/UG Progression Boards.pdf
+www.ed.ac.uk/files/atoms/files/ug progression boards.pdf

-- 37.1 The status, governance, and decision making and reporting responsibilities, of Undergraduate Progression Boards are provided in the Policy on Undergraduate Progression Boards. - 37.2 The Policy on Undergraduate Progression Boards sets out the role of the External Examiner; the quorum; the role of the Special Circumstances Committee; student anonymity in discussions and the role of the Convener of the Board, for example for ensuring the accurate recording, minuting and reporting of decisions of the Board. - 37.3 College Progression Boards make decisions on the credit obtained by students who have optional periods of study abroad.
+- 40.1 The status, governance, and decision making and reporting responsibilities, of Undergraduate Progression Boards are provided in the Policy on Undergraduate Progression Boards. - 40.2 The Policy on Undergraduate Progression Boards sets out the role of the External Examiner; the quorum; the role of the Special Circumstances Committee; student anonymity in discussions and the role of the Convener of the Board, for example for ensuring the accurate recording, minuting and reporting of decisions of the Board. - 40.3 College Progression Boards make decisions on the credit obtained by students who have optional periods of study abroad.